paulbutcher/ScalaMock/README.md

 Known limitations:

-* No support (yet) for type-parameterised methods or classes.
+* No support (yet) for type-parameterised classes.
 * No support (yet) for static methods defined in Java.
+* No support (yet) for methods that take by-name parameters.
 * Methods that take a single tuple argument are broken on 2.9.1 due to a [compiler bug](https://issues.scala-lang.org/browse/SI-5067).

 ## Downloading